01 of 11

 09 of 11

 Built across the river Cher, Chenonceaux is an extraordinary building.
 It's known as the Ladies’ Château, occupied by the Dames de Chenonceau.
 Originally built by Katherine Briçonnet, its history really began when Henri II purchased it in 1547 for his mistress, Diane de Poitiers.
 When Henri died in 1559 in a jousting tournament, his wife and arch-rival of Diane, Catherine de Medicis, forced Diane to exchange her beloved Chenonceau for Chaumont.
-Catherine got to work on the château, in particular building the two-storey gallery on the bridge which recalls the bridges in her native Florence.
+Catherine got to work on the château, in particular building the two-story gallery on the bridge which recalls the bridges in her native Florence.

 Catherine bequeathed Chenonceau to her daughter-in-law, Louise de Lorraine, wife of Henry III.
 After his assassination, Louise retired to the château and took the white costume of mourning, becoming known as the ‘white Queen’ for the rest of her life.